Ford CEO History

 © History Oasis

-The young "Hank the Deuce" brought in a group of management and finance experts dubbed the "Whiz Kids."
+To turn things around, Ford II brought in management and finance experts dubbed the "Whiz Kids."

 As chairman in the postwar era, Ford modernized production with new models and expanded global operations extensively to meet booming consumer demand.